Aruku Around: Promotion and release

 The single was first announced in October 2009.
-After making its radio debut on November 30 on the Tokyo FM School of Lock! radio program, FM radio stations across Japan began to give the song airplay in early December.
+After making its radio debut on November 30 on the Tokyo FM School of Lock! radio program, FM radio stations across Japan began airing the song in early December.
 At the same time, the song was used in television commercials for winter clothing brand Kissmark, which gained attention for the song.
 On December 2, the song was released as a downloadable ringtone.
-The full-length song was released to digital outlets Recochoku and iTunes on January 6, followed by a wide-release of the physical single on January 13.
+The full-length song was released to digital outlets Recochoku and iTunes on January 6, 2010 followed by a wide-release of the physical single on January 13.
 On January 17, the band performed a live concert broadcast on the Japan FM Network program Au Onair Music Chart, from Tokyo FM's Spain-zaka studio.

 The full-length version of the single included two other tracks, the original B-side "Spoon to Ase" and a remix of the leading track from Shin-shiro, "Native Dancer", rearranged by electronic musician Rei Harakami.
 "Spoon to Ase" was written to be a song that was the complete opposite to "Aruku Around", and featured a strong acoustic guitar sound that mixed folk and electro genres in a similar way to Sakanaction's early music.
 Yamaguchi wanted to include a song like this to illustrate to listeners that Sakanaction released more than just dance music.
 As a part of the song's arrangement, it features the sound of drummer Keiichi Ejima and guitarist Motoharu Iwadera thumping their chests like gorillas.